Meadowsys/wachmann/README.md

 ## running wachmann

-note: you may need to run `chmod +x wachmann` and `chmod +x db-server.mjs` the first time if the files are not marked as executable
+note: you may need to run `chmod +x wachmann` the first time if the files are not marked as executable

-- `./db.mjs` first to start database connector thing
 - `./wachmann` to start the bot

 [Galacon]: https://www.galacon.eu